TanjilaBagawan7/kubernetes_latest/README.md

 # Kubernetes Latest Version Setup (1.24)
-Follow the below steps to install kubernetes cluster using Containerd as runtime environment in Centos 7
+Follow the below steps to install kubernetes cluster using Containerd as runtime environment in Centos 7 Operating System

 ## VM requirements
 1. Create Master and Worker node VMs based on the cluster requirements